 FACTS, an independent third party, helps the Archdiocese objectively assess what a family is able to contribute to its student(s) educational expenses.

 Completed applications for tuition assistance through the Archdiocese of Baltimore must be received no later than February 28th.
 Tuition assistance awards are contingent upon a completed FACTS application, with all documentation submitted by August 15th.
 Interested families can use this link for St. Margaret School’s page.
 Please apply early to ensure maximum consideration for tuition grants.

 St. Margaret Parish Tuition Assistance

-Saint Margaret Parish provides tuition assistance to eligible families for children attending our parish school from preschool through Grade 8.
-Families registered and active in Saint Margaret Parish are eligible to apply for tuition grants.
-The parish defines “active families” as those that are part of this worshiping community by regularly attending Mass at Saint Margaret Parish.
+St. Margaret Parish provides tuition assistance to eligible families for children attending our parish school from preschool through Grade 8.
+Families registered AND active in St. Margaret Parish are eligible to apply for tuition grants.
+The parish defines “active families” as those that are part of this worshiping community by regularly attending Mass at St. Margaret Parish.
 We do not provide tuition assistance to families registered and/or active in another parish, or for students attending other schools.

 Regional/Local Parish Tuition Assistance

 Several neighboring parishes also offer tuition grants to school families who are parishioners of those churches.
 Check with your local parish regarding their policies and filing deadlines.

 Broadening Options and Opportunities for Students Today (BOOST) Program provides scholarships for students who are eligible for the free or reduced–price lunch program to attend eligible nonpublic schools.
 It was established in March 2016 by the Maryland General Assembly.

 The application portal for 2022-2023 BOOST scholarships has closed and information for the 2023-2024 academic year is not yet